 There are some brokers that provide additional insurance because they have private insurance (e.g.: eToro through Lloyd's, among the US brokers Charles Schwab and Ally have similar setups), which means that you have an extra reliability net above the regulatory.
 It's worth checking it out when you're choosing your broker.

 Additional "nice to have" safety features

-LYNX doesn't have a banking background, which is not crucial, but would mean another guarantee for safety.
+LYNX doesn't have a banking background, which is not crucial, but would make a better case for their reliability.
 The reason is that even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening.

 Broker listed on stock exchange

 LYNX is not listed on any stock exchange, hence it's harder to get detailed or any kind of direct information about its financial performance.

 Why is being listed on the stock market useful?
 For two reasons: